2022 Season Updates:

 - Equivalent international certifications may be accepted for non-US resident instructors.

 Although there are many training courses scheduled in the Long Island Sound region, it is important that junior program leaders direct as many of their new Level 1 hires as possible to the available courses scheduled earlier in the year.
-If instructor candidates delay their course registration, there may be insufficient slots available on the remaining course dates.
+If instructor candidates delay their course registration, there may be insufficient slots available on the remaining course dates in May and June.

 A) US Sailing Instructor Training Course schedule for western Long Island Sound and nearby regions

 The list below is a guide to help instructor candidates find the dates and locations for US Sailing Smallboat Sailing Instructor Courses Levels 1, 2 and 3.

 To learn more about the courses and to register for them, candidates must use the US Sailing website for instructor training certification:

 - Select “Smallboat” then click on the title of the course you wish to take.

 - Read the detailed course description to learn about the course prerequisites.